John Heil

-John Heil is an American philosopher, known primarily for his work on metaphysics and the philosophy of mind.
+John Heil (born 1943) is an American philosopher, known primarily for his work on metaphysics and the philosophy of mind.
 Heil is Professor of Philosophy at the Washington University in St. Louis, Professor of Philosophy at Durham University, and an Honorary Research Associate at Monash University.
 Heil is the inaugural editor-in-chief of the Journal of the American Philosophical Association, the North American Representative of The Philosophical Quarterly, and a 2018 Guggenheim Fellow.
 He is the author of seven books and over 100 articles and book chapters.